U.S. issues final tax anti-evasion rules, enforcement ahead

 The announcement completes the rule-writing process for FATCA, a law that Congress passed in March 2010 after a Swiss bank scandal revealed that U.S. taxpayers had hidden millions of dollars overseas from the IRS.

-Certain retirement funds, life insurance and other “low-risk” financial products held abroad, which are not considered havens for dodging taxes, are exempted from reporting their U.S. account holders’ information to the IRS.
+Certain retirement funds, life insurance and other “low-risk” financial products held abroad that are not considered vehicles for dodging taxes are exempted from reporting their U.S. account holders’ information to the IRS.
 Financial firms and foreign governments had been calling for these exemptions.

 The law, the first of its kind globally, has been decried by companies and U.S.-ally countries as unilateral, over-reaching and a breach of privacy.
 U.S. law requires that Americans pay taxes on their global income, not just domestic.